MatthewNewsum/datalakehouse_v0.1/README.md

-Collecting workspace information

-Here's a README.md for your data lakehouse infrastructure project:

 # AWS Data Lakehouse Infrastructure

 This project implements a modern data lakehouse architecture on AWS using Terraform, consisting of S3 storage zones, Glue for ETL, and Athena for querying.